-Save for clause 7.3 World Sailing will not comment publicly on the specific facts of a case arising under this Transgender Policy (as opposed to general descriptions of the process and science involved) except in response to any public comments made by an athlete or their representatives.
+Save for clause 7.3 World Sailing will not comment publicly on the specific facts of a case arising under this Policy (as opposed to general descriptions of the process and science involved) except in response to any public comments made by an athlete or their representatives.

-In relation to disciplinary matters raised under this Transgender Policy those persons disciplined are deemed to have consented to publication of any decisions, subject to provisions within the World Sailing Regulations to request Judicial Board discretion for the decision not to be published.
+In relation to disciplinary matters raised under this Policy those persons disciplined are deemed to have consented to publication of any decisions, subject to provisions within the World Sailing Regulations to request Judicial Board discretion for the decision not to be published.

-The Medical Manager and each member of the Expert Panel must sign an appropriate conflict of interest declaration and confidentiality undertaking in relation to their work in accordance with this Transgender Policy.
+The Medical Manager and each member of the Expert Panel must sign an appropriate conflict of interest declaration and confidentiality undertaking in relation to their work in accordance with this Policy.

 COSTS

-The costs of any medical assessment, examination, treatment, monitoring, reporting and any other costs involved in complying with this Transgender Policy will be borne by the relevant athlete.
+The costs of any medical assessment, examination, treatment, monitoring, reporting and any other costs involved in complying with this Policy will be borne by the relevant athlete.
 The standing costs of the Medical Manager and Expert Panel will be borne by World Sailing.

 LIMITATION OF LIABILITY

-In no circumstances will World Sailing, the Medical Manager, any member of the Expert Panel, or any of World Sailing’s employees, officers, agents, representative and other persons involved in the administration of this Transgender Policy be personally liable for any acts or omissions in connection with the administration of this Transgender Policy.
+In no circumstances will World Sailing, the Medical Manager, any member of the Expert Panel, or any of World Sailing’s employees, officers, agents, representative and other persons involved in the administration of this Policy be personally liable for any acts or omissions in connection with the administration of this Policy.

 Each case shall be addressed as quickly as is reasonably practicable in all circumstances.
 However, in no circumstances will World Sailing, the Medical Manager, or any member of the Expert Panel be personally liable for any detriment allegedly suffered by the athlete in question or anyone else as a result of the length of time taken to complete the investigations/assessment of their case.